SilentImp/ECMATypes/README.md

-# ESX
+# ECMA Types

-Типы JavaScript и некоторые их прелюбопытнейшие особенности
+Some information about the types in JavaScript